 Then she ends the bath by placing the baby onto a big soft towel, lovingly reassuring the baby with her voice and hugging hand motions, finally ending with a relaxing baby massage.

 Just watching the video has a calming effect on me, I can only imagine how much it relaxes the baby!

-When they are still tiny, it's usually the one thing that will calm them down easily.
+When they are still tiny, it's usually the one thing that will calm them down quickly.
 Most babies love the warmth of the water and the soothing motion it provides.

-During the early days, you can have some special bonding time with baby by taking them into the big bath with you.
-It's an excellent way to incorporate skin to skin time and if you're breastfeeding, you can nurse your baby in the bath as well.
+During the early days, you can have some special bonding time with your baby by taking them into the big bath with you.
+It's an excellent way to incorporate skin to skin time, and if you're breastfeeding, you can nurse your baby in the tub as well.